-Shareholders are entitled to vote at the meeting in person or by proxy.
-If it is not your intention to be present at the meeting, please exercise your right to vote by promptly signing, dating and returning the enclosed form of proxy in the envelope provided for that purpose to Equity Financial Trust Company, Suite 400, 200 University Avenue, Toronto, Ontario, M5H 4H1.
+- Shareholders are entitled to vote at the Meeting in person or by proxy.
+If it is not your intention to be present at the Meeting, please exercise your right to vote by promptly signing, dating and returning the enclosed form of proxy in the envelope provided and return same in accordance with the instructions set out in the Proxy. - As provided under the Business Corporations Act (Ontario), the Directors have fixed a record date of May 10, 2017.
+Accordingly, shareholders registered on the books of the Corporation at the close of business on May 10, 2017 are entitled to receive the Notice. - books of the Corporation at the close of business on May 10, 2017 are entitled to receive the Notice.